Peace Through Side Payments: Introduction

-Our work is most related to \cite{ES2004} and \cite{Zheng2019}. \cite{ES2004} pioneered the literature of dynamic models for bidder collusion.
-They consider second-price auctions and are interested in the notion of bribe-proof, namely the possibility that peaceful settlement cannot be achieved (in some equilibria).
-They show that under some regularity conditions there exist some robust increasing equilibria.
-The difference is that we consider all-pay auctions and we are interested in the possibilities of a peaceful settlement.
-The nature of all-pay auctions complicates the analysis because there are no (weakly) dominant strategies available for players in the continuation auctions should player 2 reject a bribe.
-On the other hand, thanks to \cite{Zheng2019}, the analysis in the current article becomes possible with his results on two-player all-pay auctions (with arbitrary, independent type distributions).

-Since \cite{ES2004}'s work, alternative models for second-price and first-price auctions have been proposed. \cite{rachmilevitch2013} considers the same bargaining protocol in first-price auctions while \cite{Rach2015} allows for alternating offers between two players in second-price auctions. \cite{Troyan2017} extends \cite{ES2004}'s model to a setting of interdependent valuations and affiliated signals.
-Our article \cite{LU20211} considers again second-price auctions but allows for a combination of a bribe and a request.
-The difference of the current paper from this strand of literature is that we consider all-pay auctions and our focus is on peaceful settlement.
+\citet{ES2004} pioneer the literature on dynamic models for bidder collusion.
+They consider second-price auctions and study the notion of bribe-proofness, namely the possibility that a peaceful settlement cannot be achieved (in some equilibria).
+They show that under certain regularity conditions, robust increasing equilibria exist.
+The difference is that we consider all-pay auctions and we are interested in the possibility of peaceful settlement.
+The nature of all-pay auctions complicates the analysis because players have no (weakly) dominant strategies in the continuation auctions if player 2 rejects a bribe.
+On the other hand, thanks to \citet{Zheng2019}, our analysis is made possible by his results on two-player all-pay auctions (with arbitrary, independent type distributions).
+Since \citet{ES2004}, subsequent work has proposed alternative models for second-price and first-price auctions. \citet{rachmilevitch2013} considers the same bargaining protocol in first-price auctions, while \citet{Rach2015} allows for alternating offers between two players in second-price auctions. \citet{Troyan2017} extends the model of \citet{ES2004} to a setting with interdependent valuations and affiliated signals.
+Our earlier article, \citet{LU20211}, also examines second-price auctions but allows for a combination of a bribe and a request.
+The key difference between the current paper and this strand of literature is that we consider all-pay auctions and focus on peaceful settlement.